2nd Grade Head Teacher

 As a child of a navy sailor, answering the question “Where are you from?” is always a challenge for me.
 Despite where I’ve lived, the San Francisco Bay Area has always been home base for me; my family immigrated here in the early ’80s, and it is the place I am glad to call my home.

 I joined The San Francisco School in 2019, and am thrilled to be a part of this community.
 Prior to joining SFS, I worked with Pin@y Educational Partnerships (PEP), a partnership between public schools, universities, and the community with a goal of implementing a transformative, decolonizing curriculum.
 I have also taught Filipina/o American Studies and Foreign Language at Longfellow Elementary, and through PEP, oversaw program and curriculum development, and managed professional development opportunities for PEP colleagues at Longfellow.
 I also co-facilitated professional development for the Ethnic Studies Task Force at Malcolm X Academy.

-I hold a Bachelor of Arts in Psychology from San Francisco State University, and am working toward my Master of Arts degree, also from SFSU.
-When I’m not exploring with my students ways to create a more equitable and just worked, you can catch me gardening or lounging out somewhere in nature.
+I hold a Bachelor of Arts in Psychology from San Francisco State University, and am working toward my Master of Arts degree in Asian American Studies, also from SFSU.
+When I’m not exploring with my students ways to create a more equitable and just world, you can catch me gardening or lounging out somewhere in nature.